kubrickfr/avsc-wiki/API.md

     is provided.*
   + `oneWayVoid` {Boolean} By default, using `void` as message response type is equivalent to passing `null`.
-When this option is set, messages with `void` response type will be defined as one-way.
+When this option is set, messages with `void` response type will also be defined as one-way.
 + `cb(err, attrs)` {Function} Callback.
 If an error occurred, its `path` property will contain the path to the file which caused it.